CodeByStef/Deduplik/README.md

 # ![logo](https://github.com/CodeByStef/Deduplik/blob/main/Assets/Deduplik.png) Deduplik
-A graphical tool to locate and remove duplicated files.
+A graphical tool to locate and remove duplicate files.

 Deduplik allows to clearly visualize duplicates location from a big picture perspective and from a focused file or folder perspective.